 Is it possible to verify this time period?
 The chronicle of his enemy, the ASC, makes no mention of these battles.
 This is not surprising as far as Badon is concerned since the Saxons would have preferred their defeats to be forgotten but it is surprising that Camlan is not mentioned, unless this was an internecine battle between the Britons.

-The ASC tells us Oisc ascended the throne in the year 488 and the GRA states he reigned for 24 years.
+The GRA gives additional information concerning Oisc that he reigned for 24 years.
 We may, therefore, conclude Octa succeeded him in the year 512.
 It follows that Arthur’s 12 battles occurred between the years 512 and 518.
 The Saxons’ catastrophic defeat in the latter year may explain Octa’s absence from the ASC.